Civil discourse: In courtrooms

 The U.S. federal judiciary has compiled information on creating ground rules for civil discourse, including how to interact respectfully with someone who has broken the rules of civility that were agreed upon.
-As Judge Robin Rosenberg of the U.S. District Court, West Palm Beach, Florida says, "Civility is a way of communicating with one another, it is the foundation by which we relate to one another, and from that, everything else flows."
+As Judge Robin Rosenberg of the U.S. District Court, West Palm Beach, Florida said, "Civility is a way of communicating with one another, it is the foundation by which we relate to one another, and from that, everything else flows."

-According to the Institute for Civility in Government, "Civility is about more than just politeness, although politeness is a necessary first step.
-Being polite means trying to smooth over potentially points of conflict, facilitating life in our social world.
-It is about disagreeing without disrespect, seeking common ground as a starting point for dialogue about differences, listening past one's preconceptions, and teaching others to do the same.
-Civility is the hard work of staying present even with those with whom we have deep-rooted and fierce disagreements.
-It is political in the sense that it is a necessary prerequisite for civic action.
-But it is political, too, in the sense that it is about negotiating interpersonal power such that everyone's voice is heard, and nobody's is ignored."